-The three major national consumer credit bureaus — Equifax®, TransUnion® and Experian® — estimate that about half of all tax liens and nearly all civil judgments have been removed from consumers’ credit reports as of July 1.
+The three major national consumer credit bureaus — Equifax, TransUnion and Experian — estimate that about half of all tax liens and nearly all civil judgements have been removed from consumers’ credit reports as of July 1.

-The change is a part of the National Consumer Assistance Plan (NCAP), which is a result of discussions and an agreement between the three major credit bureaus and 31 state attorneys general reached in 2015.
+The change is a part of the National Consumer Assistance Plan, which is a result of discussions and an agreement between the three major credit bureaus and 31 state attorneys general reached in 2015.

 The NCAP includes a series of actions and policy changes that are intended to improve credit reporting data accuracy, quality and consumer credit education.

-Tax liens and civil judgments on your reports can lower your credit scores, so the removal of this information from credit reports could lead to an increase in scores — for some.
+Tax liens and civil judgements on your reports can lower your credit scores, so the removal of this information from credit reports could lead to an increase in scores — for some.

 Other credit report changes include prohibiting adding medical debt to credit reports until at least 180 days after the account is reported to the credit reporting agency and the removal of previously reported medical collections that have been or are being paid by insurance.

 The NCAP requires new and existing public record data to meet certain criteria in order for them to appear on your consumer credit reports, including:

 - The public record data must have your name, address, and either your Social Security number or your date of birth.

 - The data furnisher of the public record information must visit the applicable courthouse at least once every 90 days to obtain newly filed and updated public records.